Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 # Analytics and Big Data
-GigaSpaces InsightEdge Platform provides a first-class integration between Apache Spark and any data grid capability.
+GigaSpaces' InsightEdge Platform provides a first-class integration between Apache Spark and any data grid capability.
 This allows hybrid/transactional analytics processing by co-locating Spark jobs in-place with low-latency data grid applications.
-The platform includes a full Spark distribution that is managed by a highly-available clustering tier providing auto-healing as well as local and geographical redundancy.
+The platform includes a full Spark distribution that is managed by a highly-available clustering tier that provides auto-healing, as well as local and geographical redundancy.
 The following is a sample of available InsightEdge analytics capabilities:

 - [Interactive Data Analytics Web UI]({{% latestjavaurl%}}/insightedge-zeppelin.html)
 - [Spark ETL and Transformations]({{% latestjavaurl%}}/insightedge-rdd.html)